Theory space and stability analysis of General Relativistic cosmological solutions in modified gravity: Introduction

 The outline of the paper is as follows.
 In section \ref{sec:cosmography} we introduce the cosmographic parameters, the statefinder parameters and the cosmographic way of specifying a late-time cosmological solution as adopted in the statefinder diagnostic.
 In the subsections \ref{subsec:LCDM} and \ref{subsec:phantom} we introduce the particular cosmological solutions that we will be working with.
 Section \ref{sec:f(R)_cosmology} outlines the cosmological field equations and the effective dark energy fluid in $f(R)$ gravity.
 In section \ref{sec:recon_cosmo} we present a \emph{cosmographic} approach to the reconstruction method in $f(R)$ gravity, emphasizing the difference with earlier reconstruction methods.
 The notion of the \emph{theory space} is introduced in section \ref{sec:theory_space}.
 The routemap of investigating the stability of a given cosmological solution in the reconstructed $f(R)$ theory is outlined in section \ref{sec:stability}.
 In sections \ref{sec:LCDM_f(R)} and \ref{sec:phantom_crossing_f(R)}, we implement in detail our mathematical schemes to two General relativistic cosmological solutions; an exact $\Lambda$CDM-like cosmological solution and an almost $\Lambda$CDM-like phantom crossing cosmological solution.
-We conclude in section \ref{sec:concl} summarizing our framework and the result of applying it to the two given cosmological solutions, and discuss the future potential of this framework
+We summarize our framework, the results of applying it to the two given cosmological solutions, and discuss the future potential of this framework in section \ref{sec:concl}.
+Some more details about the theory space, which is not strictly required to understand the core part of the paper, are presented in the Appendix \ref{app:theory_space}.